nicolaspayot/multiples/README.md

 # multiples
-Generate a list of integers from i1 to i2 verifying conditions about multiples
+Generate a list of integers from i1 to i2 verifying conditions about given multiple(s)